GaryB432/gb-date-formatter/README.md

 // February 1924
 ```

-### To use the `DateFormatter` class in an Angular2 pipe
+### To use the `DateFormatter` class in an Angular pipe

-wrap the gb-date-formatter in an [Angular2 Pipe](https://angular.io/docs/ts/latest/guide/pipes.html)
+wrap the gb-date-formatter in an [Angular Pipe](https://angular.io/docs/ts/latest/guide/pipes.html)
 ```js
 import { Pipe, PipeTransform } from '@angular/core';
 import { DateFormatter, FormatString } from 'gb-date-formatter';